 You can check on the status of your absent voter ballot request by contacting the City Clerk’s Office.
 Voters can obtain contact information for their clerk by using the Michigan Voter Information Center.

 Michigan voters can cast absentee ballots beginning 45 days prior to Election Day.
 These ballots are tabulated on Election Day.

 When you go to the polls to cast a ballot, you will be asked to produce photo identification.
-The requirements are the result of a 1996 law determined to be enforceable by the Michigan Supreme Court in 2007.The following types of photo ID are acceptable:
+The requirements are the result of a 1996 law determined to be enforceable by the Michigan Supreme Court in 2007.

 The ID does not need your address.
-If you do not have photo ID or do not bring it with you to the polls, you may still vote.
+If you do not have a photo ID or do not bring it with you to the polls, you may still vote.
 Simply sign an affidavit stating that you are not in possession of photo identification.
 Your ballot is included with all others and is counted on Election Day.

 Registered Michigan voters who have moved within 60 days of the election may still vote at their previous address if they did not register to vote at their new address by the close of registration for this election.